jermismo/3sharp-gs-player/README.md

 This library allows you to control the 3Sharp Guided Simulation Player while it is hosted in your website using an iFrame.

+## Requests

+The gsPlayer library supports sending the following requests:

+*Metadata*
+- request metadata such as title and section information

+*Navigation*
+- next page
+- previous page
+- home page
+- navigate to a specific section/page

+*Variables*
+- get the list of all variables
+- get a specific variable
+- set a variable's value

+## Callbacks

+The gsPlayer uses the following callback methods:

+- onMetadata: called when metadata is received
+- onNavigated: called when navigation occurs in the Guided Simulation
+- onShapeClick: called when a Shape Click event occurs
+- onFinished: called when the last page is viewed
+- onVariableList: called when the list of all variables is received
+- onGetVariable: called when info on a specific variable is received
+- onVariableChanged: called whenever a variable's state changes in the Guided Simulation

 Example usage:

 ```HTML